NIU-CEET-2018/Coms-Project/README.md

 CP Communication System
 =======================

-To anybody who is familiar with python, I apologise.
+To anybody who is familiar with python, I apologize.
 This repository will be structured much more like C and C++.

 Testing
 =======